Man fined over racial abuse of doorstaff at Hartlepool nightclub

 He is also required to carry out 40 hours of unpaid work.

-A Cleveland Police spokesman said: "Hate crime will not be tolerated in Cleveland.
+A spokesperson for the force's Hate Crime Investigation Team said: "Hate crime will not be tolerated in Cleveland.

 "Everyone has the right to live without the fear of abuse whether verbal and physical."